 Network Adapter Select a network adapter for the communication links.
 You must select a different network adapter for each communication link.
 Veritas recommends that one of the network adapters must be a public adapter and the VCS cluster communication link using this adapter is assigned a low priority.
 Note: Do not select the teamed network adapter or the independently listed adapters that are a part of teamed NIC.
 IP Address Select the IP address to be used for cluster communication over the specified UDP port.
 Port Specify a unique port number for each link.
 You can use ports in the range 49152 to 65535.
 The specified port for a link is used for all the cluster systems on that link.
+Subnet mask Displays the subnet mask to which the specified IP belongs.

-If a virtual IP is not configured as part of your application monitoring configuration, the Virtual Network Details page is not displayed.
+5 If a virtual IP is not configured as part of your application monitoring configuration, the Virtual Network Details page is not displayed.
 Else, on the Virtual Network Details panel, review the following networking parameters that the failover system must use, and specify the NIC: